Perspective | Ruth Bader Ginsburg was the model us working moms needed

 Of course I wanted more than these little walls contained.
 Of course I wanted to cradle that little boy in his fuzzy pajamas.
 Of course, of course.

 I used to read the book “When Mama Comes Home Tonight” to my boys at bedtime.
 It was given to me by a manager who had read it to her own sons.
-It is a sweet. sing-songy book about mothers who go to work but always return to their loves.
+It is a sweet, sing-songy book about mothers who go to work but always return to their loves.
 I read it to my sons until one night, my son closed the cover and said: “No, Mama, too sad.”

 On those nights, I may have considered Ginsburg’s words — that she was better because she was a mother, not despite it.